GROWTH AND DEVELOPMENT

 The SAEEC shares the position that only effort made in development towards the right direction can lead to progress.
 The confederation is therefore designed such that we link our members to development initiatives that are aligned to international best practices.
 These range from seminars, training, lectures, site visits, discussions, regulatory updates and our annual conference where we showcase projects that are leading the way for sustainable development that are arranged either through ourselves or our various interest groups and associations.

 The SAEEC is also aligned to international best practice through our affiliation with Association of Energy Engineers (AEE), a non-profit global authority established in 1977 to promote the scientific and educational interests of those engaged in the energy industry and to foster action for sustainable development in the field of energy efficiency.
 We are a proud chapter of the AEE and this integrates our members to a professional society of over 18,000 members in more than 100 countries and over 33,000 Certified Professionals.
-The international certifications can be accessed through our local partner, the Energy Training Foundation (EnTF) who also offer a variety of recognised programmes in Energy efficiency for Sub-Saharan Africa as the local certification administrators for AEE.
+The international certifications can be accessed through our partnership with the Institute of Energy Professionals Africa (IEPA), who offer a variety of recognised programmes in Energy efficiency for Sub-Saharan Africa as the local certification administrators for AEE.

 This growth however is not just limited to energy efficiency as the SAEEC recognizes the link between water and energy in the context of Southern Africa and the world as we collectively face significant challenges because of climate change effects.
 The links to development initiatives related to water efficiency is also promoted within the SAEEC and can be accessed through our various communities, partners and showcased at our annual conference.

 We also offer other personal development opportunities through the UNIDO and NCPC-SA End User courses, SAPVIA PV GreenCard and PQRS offerings.